I know it as I know that my name is L.W.

 Civil status: Happily engaged, thanks.

-How I spend my life: I work as a Senior Researcher in History of Religions at the University of Naples “L’Orientale” (Italy), where I enjoy practicing the noble art of the footnote (bibliography, commentary, cross-referencing, digression, gossip, scribble etc.).
+How I spend my life: I teach History of Religions at the University of Naples “L’Orientale” (Italy), where I also enjoy practicing the noble art of the footnote (bibliography, commentary, cross-referencing, digression, gossip, scribble etc.).
 For more details, you can look at my tedious Research Portfolio.

-Main research areas: History of religions in the Hellenistic-Roman period (with a focus on early Jewish and Christian groups); Cultural history of biblical and apocryphal texts; Method and theory in the comparative study of religion (anthropology of religions; orality and literacy studies; theories of religion).
+Main research areas: Cultural history of biblical and apocryphal texts; History of ancient Mediterranean religions; Method and theory in the comparative study of religion (anthropology of religion; orality and literacy studies; ancient and modern theories of theories of religion).

-Academic degrees: Ph.D. in “Religious Studies: Social Sciences and Historical Studies of Religions” (Univ. of Bologna, 2008); qualified as Associate Professor in History of Religions (Italian ASN – II, SC 11/A4, SSD M-STO/06).
+Academic degrees: Ph.D. in “Religious Studies: Social Sciences and Historical Studies of Religions” (Univ. of Bologna, 2008); qualified as Associate Professor in History of Religions (Italian ASN – II, SC 11/A4, SSD M-STO/06 – HIST-04/A).

-Academic affiliations: Association pour l’étude de la littérature apocryphe chrétienne (AELAC), Centre for Advanced Studies “Beyond Canon” (CASBC), Centro Italiano di Studi Superiori sulle Religioni / Italian Centre for Advanced Studies on Religions (CISSR), European Association for the Study of Religions (EASR), Societas Spinozana (SocSpi), Society of Biblical Literature (SBL), Studiorum Novi Testamenti Societas (SNTS).
+Academic affiliations: Association pour l’étude de la littérature apocryphe chrétienne (AELAC), Centro Italiano di Studi Superiori sulle Religioni (CISSR), Consulta Universitaria per la Storia delle Religioni (CUSR), European Association for the Study of Religions (EASR), Societas Spinozana (SocSpi), Society of Biblical Literature (SBL), Studiorum Novi Testamenti Societas (SNTS).